andrewgrewell/structy/README.md

 console.log(colorPalette.getColors()) // ['red', 'green', 'blue']

-colorPalette.colors = ['blue'] // Error cannot assign to read only property colorPalette.colors[2] = 'green' // this works, but your going out of your way to do the wrong thing
+colorPalette.colors = ['blue'] // Error cannot assign to read only property colorPalette.colors[2] = 'green' // this works, but you should always use the getters/setters, not direct access
 ```
 The above example could be improved by using Collections as well as models, and you could save time by
 specifying how the ColorPalette is constructed via a fieldConfig